Frequently asked questions

 The uniform positions are a volunteer position - we normally have someone at DRSC at 4pm most weekdays.
 We would suggest emailing uniform@gkdsc.com.au to confirm you will be collecting your order and when.

 Our uniform people are a volunteer role, but they will do their best to be available.
-Currently they are Anita Biggin and Clare Henry.
-You can email them on uniform@gkdsc.com.au
+Currently it is Clare Henry.
+You can email her on uniform@gkdsc.com.au

 The Technical Official membership does have a cost associated with it, but as a club we value the contribution of our volunteers so will cover this cost for you.
 If you are looking to become a TO please let us know and we will organise the registration for you.